-If you visit Gnarabup Beach, make sure you try the delicious breakfast or lunch at the White Elephant Café.
-Not only is the food and coffee excellent, but the views over the ocean are beautiful.
+If you visit Gnarabup Beach, try the delicious breakfast or lunch at the White Elephant Café.
+The food and coffee are excellent, and the views over the ocean are beautiful.

 Margaret River Accommodation: Find out where we stay and our tips on the best accommodation in Margaret River here.

-Redgate Beach is a beautiful sandy beach between rocky outcrops and is known for its surf break.
-However, conditions can change rapidly and there are dangers of strong rips and large swells.
-People have lost their lives here and the beach is unpatrolled, so please take care.
+Redgate Beach is a beautiful sandy beach between rocky outcrops known for its surf break.
+However, conditions can change rapidly, and there are dangers of strong rips and large swells.
+People have lost their lives here, and the beach is unpatrolled, so please take care.